jahidjubaer/Academic/Web_Programming/Project/Jahid_Worlds/README.md

 # Jahid Worlds Project

 Welcome to the **Jahid Worlds** project repository!
-This application is designed for offline smart shopping, where customers can browse a menu and make purchases seamlessly, much like a POS (Point of Sale) system.
+This application is designed for smart shopping, where customers can browse a menu and make purchases seamlessly, much like a POS (Point of Sale) system.

 ---